iotaledger/goshimmer/documentation/docs/protocol_specification/components/congestion_control.md

 * __Consistency__: The node's messages will not accumulate indefinitely at any node, and so, starvation is avoided.
 * __Fairness__: The node's fair share of the network resources are allocated to it according to its access Mana.
-* __security__: Malicious nodes sending above their allowed rate will not interrupt a node's throughput requirement.
+* __Security__: Malicious nodes sending above their allowed rate will not interrupt a node's throughput requirement.

 Although nodes in our setting are capable of more complex and customised behaviour than a typical router in a packet-switched network, our scheduler must still be lightweight and scalable due to the potentially large number of